languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  instructions.

- 2. If the above method doesn't work, in OpenOffice.org, call Tools -> Package Manager (since OpenOffice.org 2.1:
-  Extension Manager) -> Add... and browse for the LanguageTool-###VERSION###.oxt file.
+ 2. If the above method doesn't work, in OpenOffice.org, call Tools -> Extension Manager -> Add... and browse for the LanguageTool-###VERSION###.oxt file.

-  Open a new document (File -> New ->  Text document) and you'll have a new menu item "LanguageTool" which checks your text.
+  Open a new document (File -> New ->  Text document) and you'll have a new menu item "LanguageTool" under the "Tools" menu.

- -To use the simple demo GUI, first rename the .oxt file to zip, then unzip it to a directory and call: java -jar LanguageToolGUI.jar
+ -To use the simple demo GUI, first rename the .oxt file to zip, then unzip it to a new directory and call: java -jar LanguageToolGUI.jar

  -To check plain text files from the command line: